Visa Immigration Attorneys in Houston

 Attorney Yegani Advocates for Your Future

 A visa may be required to enter the U.S. whether you plan on relocating temporarily (even if just for a few months) or permanently.
 If you are identified without a valid visa (unlawful presence), you will first be detained in an immigration detention center, then removal proceedings will commence to deport you from the country.
-Once you have been deported/removed, a three, five, or ten-year bar will be placed on your ability for readmission to the U.S.
+Once you have been deported/removed, a 3,5, or 10-year bar will be placed on your ability for readmission to the U.S.

-An experienced Houston visa attorney should be consulted to begin this process.
-Working with an immigration attorney can bring you peace of mind by helping you avoid costly mistakes, guiding you through the complex process and protecting your rights.
+An attorney should be consulted before beginning your application process.
+Working with an experienced visa lawyer can help you avoid costly mistakes, guiding you through the complex process and protecting your rights.

 Attorney Mana Yegani helps people seeking visas for entry to the U.S. through Houston.
 If you are outside the U.S. you may obtain visas that allow for living, working, attending school, getting medical care and traveling within the U.S. Attorney Yegani also helps those seeking immigrant and nonimmigrant visa extensions and conversions.

 If you are seeking lawful permanent resident (LPR) status or hope to become a U.S. citizen at some point in the future, you will need to obtain a visa before you may enter and reside in the U.S. legally.

 Types of visas that Ms. Yegani can help you apply for and obtain include:

 - A visas - Representatives of foreign governments